vishnubob/pycon2016/presentation/presentation.md

 <section data-background-image="images/ginkgo.png" />

 Note:
 I work for a startup in Boston called "Ginkgo Bioworks" -- We apply techniques from synthetic biology and genetic engineering to build custom organisms for our customers.
-We build thousands of custom of strains, and to do this at scale we rely heavily on python to help design, track and analyze our engineered samples.
+We build thousands of custom strains, and to do this at scale we rely heavily on python to help design, track and analyze our engineered samples.
 If you are interested about Ginkgo and want to learn more, check us out gingobioworks.com.
+We are hiring!

 # END #
 <section data-background-image="images/hobbies.png" />

 Note:
-In my spare time, I explore my many hobbies; photography, gardening, cycling, cooking, electronics and making art.
+In my spare time, I like to explore my various hobbies; photography, gardening, cycling, cooking, electronics and making art.
 For each one of my hobbies, I've written at least a handful of python scripts related to it.

 # END #
 <section data-background-image="images/garden.png" />